Crowdedlight/Crows-Electronic-Warfare/README.md

 ### Features

-**The wiki for the features is available at:** https://github.com/Crowdedlight/Crows-Electronic-Warfare/wiki
+**The wiki for the features is available at:** https://github.com/Crowdedlight/Crows-Electronic-Warfare/wiki I can recommend reading it to see how features work and whats available.
+The list below is more like a short summery.

 **Features:**
 * **Set Spectrum Signal Source:** Allows Zeus to select a object that can be tracked by the spectrum analyzer with selected frequency and range it can be tracked from.
 Frequency has to be unique due to game limitations.
 Does not work on remote-controlled units.
 However a player-zeus would be able to use the spectrum analyzer himself.